.png)

 This is followed by gentle limbering moves and sequences to gently warm up the muscles and joints in preparation for posture work, (asanas).

 Asanas strengthen and tone the body and improve the flow of energy, helping to regulate the physical systems of the body and breath.
 The objective is not how far you can stretch or contort your body but to combine stability (stira) with ease and relaxation (sukha).
-All postures are modified to individual ability and to address medical conditions.
+All postures are modified to individual ability and to address medical conditions, beginners are welcome, but if you have specific needs or have any concerns, do get in touch.
+You may wish to read my FAQs.

 Classes end with a period of deep relaxation.

-Extended Saturday Sessions are both an opportunity to delve deeper into yoga practices and take timeout for valuable self-care.
-These are longer sessions - 2½ hours- allowing you more time to switch off, unwind and enjoy nourishing the body, breath, mind and spirit.
+Workshops are both an opportunity to delve deeper and explore other aspects of yoga and other yoga practices.
+These longer sessions allow you to take more timeout for valuable self-care, more time to switch off, unwind and enjoy nourishing the body, breath, mind and spirit.

 I also offer one to ones and small private classes.